On-line Te Reo Māori Dictionary

 Using 'ki' to indicate direction towards something - ki

-Have you been to visit Ani?
+Have you been to visit Kauri?

 Using 'ki' to indicate direction towards something - ki